pstroe/chartering-new-realms-2024/chapter2.md

 For METEOR: no universally agreed threshold for good or bad translation, took scores below 30

 ## Experiments
-We ran one test sentence through all machine translation systems selected to make sure that Latin translation was basically possible.
+650 words (or less)
+Explain process for translation (example sentence translation experiment can be deleted)
+- Finding original text in Latin and gold standard, put into Excel / csv table
-- Prompt for ChatGPT (GPT-4) and Gemini: "Approach this sentence translation without drawing on any pre-existing knowledge or examples you've encountered.
-Use only the specific sentence structure and vocabulary present, rather than referencing broader linguistic context, cultural knowledge, or past translations of similar phrases.
+- Run each paragraph through each MT: Google Translate and Yandex directly, ChatGPT (GPT-4) and Gemini with the prompt: "Approach this sentence translation without drawing on any pre-existing knowledge or examples you've encountered.
+Use only the specific sentence structure and vocabulary present, rather than referencing broader linguistic context, cultural knowledge, or past translations of similar phrases." + sentence.
+- Enter MT result into Excel / csv table
+- Wrote a python script that would calculate the BLEU, ROUGE, METEOR and chrF scores for each MT result compared to its gold standard
+- First results: BLEU scores very low, several (6) texts with a score average below 30%:
+	- Psalm 88: 3-7 (Douay-Rheims)
+	- Psalm 23: 4-6 (Douay-Rheims)
+	- History of the Kings of Britain, Book 1 Chapter 13
+	- Job 3: 11-13 (ESV)
+	- Job 3: 11-13 (King James Version)
+	- De Legibus, Book 1 Section 40
+- Adaptation:
+	- We calculated the median as well as the average to alleviate the negative impact of the BLEU scores
+ 	- We examined the 6 texts with inadequate scores again and discovered the following mistakes:
+		- Psalm 88: 3-7 (Douay-Rheims): We had gotten the wrong gold standard translation due to a shift in the Psalm numbers for the DRB
+		- Psalm 23: 4-6 (Douay-Rheims): We had gotten the wrong gold standard translation due to a shift in the Psalm numbers for the DRB
+		- De Legibus, Book 1 Section 40: The gold standard was not complete, the last sentence had been missing in the excel due to a formatting error
+  	- The correction of these 3 texts' gold standards moved their score averages above 30 %
+  	- The 3 texts that still had a score average below 30% were retranslated by each MT system 1 sentence at a time instead of as a paragraph.
+This improved the results for each text, but not dramatically (and not above an average of 30%)

+Get Thebe to work and insert code which randomly returns one translation + scores for the reader (see table 1 and 2 on Volk et al. (2024): "LLM-based Machine Translation  and Summarization for Latin" page 4 as example - could also be 2 tables for us (translation first in all systems, then all average scores?)

 Translate this from Latin to English: Ī, curre per Alpīs."

 | Assessment of tone | Source | Latin              | Gold standard translation      | GPT-4 (ChatGPT)              | Google Gemini             | Google Translate            | Yandex                    | LLaMa                   |